Chartered Investment Counselor - Explained

 Chartered Investment counselor, or CIC, is a title given to an Investment Advisor certified by the Investment Adviser Association (IAA).
 According to IAA, the charter was put in place to acknowledge the special qualifications of people with significant experience as investment and portfolio managers.
 Therefore, to be considered as a CIC, it is essential that an investment advisor work in a qualifying role (that is, hold an office which they are well-qualified for) for an investment consultancy firm that is a member to the IAA, hold the reputation of a chartered financial analyst, adhere to the code of ethical conduct and provide professional and trademark references.

-A Little More on What is a Chartered Investment Counselor - CIC
+What Does a Chartered Investment Counselor Do?

 Chartered Investment Counselor (CIC) is a globally recognized and respected designation of professionals working as investment advisors with innovative portfolio management skills.
 The charter is structured to recognize professionals working under IAA member firms whose primary duties are in line with the Investment Advisers Act of 1940 which covers the adviser's fiduciary and ethical duty to his clients as well as his expertise and abilities.
 The IAA grants the CIC designation to outstanding investment advisors who have demonstrated expertise in investment advice and advanced portfolio management, often by supervising large accounts and mutual funds, in other words, the award aims at recognizing individuals with substantial experience as investment analysts and portfolio managers.